 Ritter: Supporting Neo-Nazis in Ukraine Is Spitting on U.S. ‘Greatest Generation’

-Former Marine intelligence officer and UN weapons inspector Scott Ritter published “An to the American People” in RT May 9, reflecting what the May 9 Victory Day means, using Tom Brokaw’s 1998 documentary, “The Greatest Generation,” as a reference point.
+Former Marine intelligence officer and UN weapons inspector Scott Ritter published “An Open Letter to the American People” in RT May 9, reflecting what the May 9 Victory Day means, using Tom Brokaw’s 1998 documentary, “The Greatest Generation,” as a reference point.
 He makes clear that he grew up with the principle that the sacrifices that that generation made to fight the scourge of Nazism must not be forgotten.
 He wrote,

 There was a time when the United States and Soviet Union fought together to overcome the scourge of Nazi Germany and the ideology it espoused.
 Today, when Russia is locked in a struggle with the progeny of Hitler’s Germany—in the form of the ideological descendants of the Ukrainian nationalist, Stepan Bandera—one would logically expect the United States to be on Moscow’s side.

 Bandera’s followers fought alongside German Nazis as members of the Waffen SS, slaughtering tens of thousands of innocent civilians, many of them Jewish.
 By rights, Washington should be ensuring that the hateful cause so many had given their lives and livelihoods to eradicate from Europe never again raised its evil banners on European soil.